Icinga/icinga2/doc/03-monitoring-basics.md

 does not have `vars.http_port` set, it won't get added to the command line.

-If the `vars.http_ssl` custom attribute is set in the service, host or command object definition, Icinga 2 will add the `-S` argument based on the `set_if` numeric value to the command line.
+If the `vars.http_ssl` custom variable is set in the service, host or command object definition, Icinga 2 will add the `-S` argument based on the `set_if` numeric value to the command line.
 String values are not supported.